mauriziocescon/ng-playground/readme.md

 - structural directives: likely replaced by `fragments`,
 - `Ng**Outlet` + `ng-container`: likely replaced by the new things,
 - `queries`: if `ref` makes sense, likely not needed anymore; if they stay, it would be nice to improve the retrieval of data: no way to `read` providers from `injector` tree,
-- multiple `directives` applied to the same element: as for the previous point, it would be nice to avoid directives injection when applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy)); instead, it should be an explicit operation with a `templateRef` passed as an `input`,
+- multiple `directives` applied to the same element: as for the previous point, it would be nice to avoid directives injection when applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy)); instead, it should be an explicit operation with a `ref` passed as an `input`,
 - in general, the concept of injecting components / directives should probably be revisited / restricted,
 - `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs and use `@**` (or equivalent syntax).